claudiocarvalhojr/instalador/README.md

   - pathIcon = /main/resources/img/ (relative path to the icon file in your project)

-- Pass relative path of properties file in static initialize method, eg: Installer.initialize ("main/resources/properties/config.properties");
+- Pass the relative path of your properties file in the initialize method call, eg: Installer.initialize ("main/resources/properties/config.properties");

 - Generate jar (not executable), without the jars files that are in the lib folder. eg: installer-1.0.jar